Bake Play Smile

 Raspberry ice-cream cake drizzed with white ice magic and a pile of raspberries, Lindt Balls and mini meringues on top

-Just like my Chocolate and Honeycomb Ice-Cream Cake, and Peppermint Ice-cream Cake, this dessert uses only a few ingredients but looks and tastes amazing.
+Just like my Chocolate and Honeycomb Ice-Cream Cake, and Peppermint Ice-Cream Cake, this dessert uses only a few ingredients but looks and tastes amazing.

 Why You'll Love This Recipe